blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ### Ecosystem lock-in

 With some of the potential solutions proposed in [Future Possibilities](#future-possibilities) there will be large benefits to participating within the Block Protocol ecosystem and community.
-This naturally brings the potential downside of opportunity cost of _not_ participating within the ecosystem.
+This naturally brings the potential downside of the opportunity cost of _not_ participating within the ecosystem.

 This type system is designed around reusable types, where people can share and benefit from other people's work, isolating development from the community means that types will not end up being reusable and a lot of the value is lost.